MaxAkito/MBTL-Community-Patch/README.md

 #### Hisui (001)
 Very formal, uses polite expressions.
 However, her speech is otherwise brief and to the point.
 Sometimes has a dead-pan silly mode.

-Calls men "Master x" and women "Lady x" (-様)
+Calls men "Mister x" and women "Miss x" (-様).
+Calls Shiki "Master Shiki", and Akiha "Lady Akiha".

 #### Akiha (002)
 Formal and uses polite expressions.
 Can be very eloquent.
 Can both show her hostility directly and indirectly.
 Sometimes liable to use sarcasm.